AI Navigator: How to Implement AI model (RA8)

 static int8_t output_buffer[YYY];

 ii.
-Allocate the iintermediate buffer
+Allocate the intermediate buffer

 /* File: compute_sub_0000.h */